Shipbuilding: Mediterranean

 The ships of Ancient Egypt's Eighteenth Dynasty were typically about 25 meters (80 ft) in length and had a single mast, sometimes consisting of two poles lashed together at the top making an "A" shape.
 They mounted a single square sail on a yard, with an additional spar along the bottom of the sail.
 These ships could also be oar propelled.
 The ocean- and sea-going ships of Ancient Egypt were constructed with cedar wood, most likely hailing from Lebanon.

 The ships of Phoenicia seem to have been of a similar design.

 1st millennium BC

 Austronesia

 Austronesians established the Austronesian maritime trade network at around 1000 to 600 BC, linking Southeast Asia with East Asia, South Asia, the Middle East, and later East Africa.
 The route later became part of the Spice trade network and the Maritime Silk Road.

 China

-The naval history of China stems back to the Spring and Autumn period (722 BC–481 BC) of the ancient Chinese Zhou dynasty.
+The naval history of China stems back to the Spring and Autumn period (722–481 BC) of the ancient Chinese Zhou dynasty.
 The Chinese built large rectangular barges known as "castle ships", which were essentially floating fortresses complete with multiple decks with guarded ramparts.
 However, the Chinese vessels during this era were essentially fluvial (riverine).
 True ocean-going Chinese fleets did not appear until the 10th century Song dynasty.